 This package contains Cabrio® EG fungicide, a water dispersable granule (EG).
 The active ingredient in Cabrio, pyraclostrobin, is a member of the strobilurin class of chemistry and is derived from a natural antifungal substance.
-Optimum disease control is achieved when Cabrio is applied in a regularly scheduled protective spray program and is used in a rotation program with other fungicides.
+Preventative applications optimize disease control resulting in improved plant health.
+To maximize disease control, apply Cabrio in a regularly scheduled protective spray program and use in a rotation program with other fungicides.